thathyda/thathyda/README.md

 ### Hi there 👋
 # Read.me-pro
 <h1 align="center">👋🏻 Hello !!
 My name is Thyda IT lover👋🏻</h1>
-<h3 align="center">A passionate software developer from Cambodia KH and also a Graphic Designer</h3>
+<h3 align="center">A passionate software developer from Cambodia and also a Manage Projector in IT skill . </h3>

 <br/>